Progesterone and Pregnancy

 Progesterone also supports a healthy pregnancy by nurturing the fetus, and a supply of progesterone to the endometrium continues to be important during pregnancy.
 Levels of progesterone in a pregnant woman are about 10 times higher than they are in a woman who is not pregnant.
 After 8-10 weeks of pregnancy, the placenta takes over progesterone production from the ovaries and substantially increases progesterone production until the baby is born.

-General benefits of progesterone
+General benefits of the pregnancy hormone (P4)

 - Helps burn body fat for energy, which aids in maintaining a healthy weight